naveenvarma98/portfolio/README.md

  Used MAVEN to automate the build process.
 Configured and automated the Jenkins Build  jobs for Continuous Integration.
 Troubleshoot the build issue during the Jenkins build process.
- Stored the images of the auto accidents and resolved claims data in S3 buckets and managed the EC2  instances.
+ Stored the images of the auto accidents and resolved claims data in S3 buckets and managed the EC2 instances.
- Used Log4J for logging and debugging, used Maven as a build tool and GIT as a version control tool.
+Used Log4J for logging and debugging, used Maven as a build tool and GIT as a version control tool.
-
- Environment Java 1.6, Spring 3.5, Hibernate 3.0, REST and HTML5, CSS3, JavaScript, Bootstrap4, jQuery,
+Environment Java 1.6, Spring 3.5, Hibernate 3.0, REST and HTML5, CSS3, JavaScript, Bootstrap4, jQuery,
- Typescript, JavaScript, Dojo, Log4J, JUnit, MySQL 5, JBoss 6.0, MAVEN, Mockito 2.0, Jenkins, Test Driven
+Typescript, JavaScript, Dojo, Log4J, JUnit, MySQL 5, JBoss 6.0, MAVEN, Mockito 2.0, Jenkins, Test Driven Development.
- Development.

-Client: Torry Harris Business Solution August 2022 – July 2023
+**Client: Torry Harris Business Solution August 2022 – July 2023**

 Role: Java Full Stack Developer
 Description: Our project involves developing a payroll generator website using front-end and back-end Java technologies.
 The application is designed to provide small and medium-sized businesses with full-service HR solutions tailored to their industry, with a primary focus on efficient payroll management.&quot;.
 Responsibilities:
- Developed a Micro Service Oriented application and implemented Spring Boot to create a CRUD backend.
+Developed a Micro Service Oriented application and implemented Spring Boot to create a CRUD backend.
- Implemented Microservices architecture for the creation of the independent components utilizing Spring Boot 2.2 for accelerating the development process and provided security using Spring Security.
+Implemented Microservices architecture for the creation of the independent components utilizing Spring Boot 2.2 for accelerating the development process and provided security using Spring Security.
- Wrote Web Services using REST for sending and getting data from the external interface.
+Wrote Web Services using REST for sending and getting data from the external interface.
 Automation of Web Services testing.
- Implemented RESTful Web Services to retrieve data from client side using Microservices.
+Implemented RESTful Web Services to retrieve data from client side using Microservices.
- Wrote unit test cases with Junit &amp; Mockito framework for testing applications and client-side logging using Log4j within Test Driven Development.
+Wrote unit test cases with Junit &amp; Mockito framework for testing applications and client-side logging using Log4j within Test Driven Development.
- Worked with JAVA 8 features like Stream API, Time API, Functional Interfaces Multithreading, Transaction Management, Exception Handling, Collection API.
+Worked with JAVA 8 features like Stream API, Time API, Functional Interfaces Multithreading, Transaction Management, Exception Handling, Collection API.
- Worked with Angular 4 forms, modules, DOM, events, expressions, controllers, filters and Hit Request.
+Worked with Angular 4 forms, modules, DOM, events, expressions, controllers, filters and Hit Request.
- Used HTTP Request to read data from web servers and process JSON data to render in the Ul.
+Used HTTP Request to read data from web servers and process JSON data to render in the Ul.
- Implemented the database connectivity using JDBC with Oracle 9i database as backend.
+Implemented the database connectivity using JDBC with Oracle 9i database as backend.

- Involved in analysis, design, and implementation and testing phases of Software Development Life Cycle (SDLC) and used agile methodology for developing application.
+Involved in analysis, design, and implementation and testing phases of Software Development Life Cycle (SDLC) and used agile methodology for developing application.

-Client: Capital One June 2021 – June 2022
+**Client: Capital One June 2021 – June 2022**
 Role: Java Developer
 Description: BCBS is in need of a senior java developer for their insurance Product, which allows Payers to see real-time access for patients insurance claims.
 The developer will focus on enhanced functionality and client